Zhang Lab @ Danforth

 University of Szeged, PhD, 2023

-About: Divya received her PhD degree from the University of Szeged, Hungary in January 2023.
-During her PhD in the Ughy lab at the Biological Research Centre, she investigating the macro-organization of thylakoid membrane complexes during salt stress acclimation in Chlamydomonas reinhardtii and Euglena gracilis.
+About: Divya received her Ph.D. degree from the University of Szeged, Hungary, in January 2023.
+During her Ph.D., she worked in the Laboratory of Photosynthetic Membranes at the Biological Research Centre, investigating the macro-organization of thylakoid membrane complexes during salt stress acclimation in Chlamydomonas reinhardtii and Euglena gracilis.
 Divya joined the Zhang Lab in August 2023 to study algal heat stress responses.
-In her free time, she enjoys cooking, singing, dancing, watching movies and traveling.
+In her free time, she enjoys cooking, singing, dancing, watching movies, and traveling.

 Dominique Pham